ravisheth/mapsseq/README.md

 	- 7 10 infinity

 ##### Library QC, pooling and prep
-- Assess all products on a 2% agarose E-gel to confirm library product at XXXbp.
-Anecdotally, some tubes may not amplify or yield the proper product; these should be omitted from pooling/sequencing.
+- Assess all products on a 2% agarose E-gel to confirm library product at 489-491bp.
-- Clean up with 0.6x AmpureXP and resuspend in 42uL of 10mM Tris-HCl pH 8.0.
-Remove 40uL of the resuspension and save.
-This step is necessary to ensure that quantification of PCR products is only performed upon the desired 450bp product, enabling more equal pooling.
-- Quantify PCR product on the plate reader (5uL 10,000X SYBR Green I and 25mL TE) and pool using the Biomek 4000 Robot.
-- Gel extract 365bp (murine mitochondrial 18s rRNA) and 450bp product on a 1.5% LMP agarose gel using the Promega Wizard SV Gel and PCR Cleanup kit.
+- Gel extract the product on a 1.5% LMP agarose gel using the Promega Wizard SV Gel and PCR Cleanup kit.
-- Quantify library size on Bioanalzyer HS DNA kit, and concentration using the Qubit HS DNA kit.
+- Quantify concentration using the Qubit HS DNA kit (2uL sample).
-- Sequence using a MiSeq v2 500 cycle kit, loading at 24pM (based on Qubit quant) with a 20% 10pM PhiX spike in.
+- Sequence using a MiSeq v2 500 cycle kit, loading at 12pM (based on Qubit quant) with a 10% 12pM PhiX spike in.

 ### MIST-seq quality control
 ##### Construction of synthetic community particles